Durham Access to Social Housing (DASH)

 Transferring to another social housing provider

-Current RGI households that want to transfer to a project operated by a different housing provider are placed on the centralized waiting list according to the date they applied for the transfer.
-These households should apply through their current housing provider.
+RGI tenants and co-op members who are not overhoused and want to transfer to a project operated by a different housing provider are placed on the waiting list according to the date they applied for the transfer.

-Some market rent tenants in social housing apply for RGI assistance after they move in.
-These tenants are normally placed on the centralized waiting list in the same way as other new applicants.
+Some market rent tenants and co-op members in social housing apply for RGI assistance after they move in.
+These tenants and co-op members are normally placed on the waiting list in the same way as other new applicants.

-Sometimes social housing tenants can be offered RGI assistance sooner.
+Sometimes social housing tenants and co-op members can be offered RGI assistance sooner without being placed on the waiting list.
 Contact your housing provider for further details.

 Durham Access to Social Housing Office Locations